 Thetford Academy partners with River Bend Career and Technical Center and Hartford Area Career and Technology Center (HACTC) to offer technical education.
 TA juniors and seniors are eligible to apply for admission to all programs at River Bend Career and Technical Center or some programs at HACTC.
 Most courses are offered in a two-year sequence, with advanced work and specialization offered in the second year of study.
 Three credits are granted for successful completion of a one-year technical program.

 Students interested in spending part of their high school career in another location are invited to explore study abroad and semester away programs.
 Programs that TA students have pursued include the Mountain School, the Alzar School, AFS, and the Maine Coast Semester at the Chewonki School.
 Taking advantage of this opportunity requires that students map out a graduation plan that provides room for this kind of experience.
 Students wishing to pursue study abroad must consult with the Counseling Office.

 Dartmouth Special Community Student Program

-Dartmouth College’s Special Community Student High School Program* is open to area high school seniors (during fall, winter, and spring terms) and juniors (during winter and spring terms) who have exhausted all possible classes within their field of interest at their high school.
-All students are recommended by a high school principal, guidance counselor, or other school official with responsibility for the program at their school one additional science elective. *This program was paused in March 2020 due to Covid, and is currently on hold.
+Dartmouth College’s Special Community Student High School Program is open to area high school seniors (during fall, winter, and spring terms) and juniors (during winter and spring terms) who have exhausted all possible classes within their field of interest at their high school.
+All students are recommended by a high school principal, guidance counselor, or other school official with responsibility for the program at their school.